raspiblitz/raspiblitz/README.md

 #### LIGHTNING (Basic Node Management)

-Under `LND/c-lightning Wallet options` you will find some basic tools for managing your Lightning node.
+Under `LND/Core Lightning Wallet options` you will find some basic tools for managing your Lightning node.
 These are very simplified in the RaspiBlitz SSH menu for learning purposes.
 For more advanced management of your Lightning node see additional apps under `SERVICES`.